Reservoir Computing with Magnetic Thin Films: Evaluation

 Another important property for reservoir computing is memory, as reservoirs are typically configured to solve temporal problems.
 A simple measure for reservoir memory is the \textit{linear short-term memory capacity} (MC).
 This was first outlined in~\cite{jaeger2001short} to quantify the echo state property.
 For the echo state property to hold, the dynamics of the input driven reservoir must asymptotically wash out any information resulting from initial conditions.
 This property therefore implies a fading memory exists, characterised by the short-term memory capacity.

 A full understanding of a reservoir's memory capacity, however, cannot be encapsulated through a linear memory measure alone, as a reservoir will possess some non-linear memory.
 Other memory measures proposed in the literature quantify other aspects of memory, such as the quadratic and cross-memory capacities, and total memory of reservoirs using the Fisher Memory Curve~\cite{ganguli2008memory,dambre2012information}.
-The linear measure is used here as a simple benchmark.
+The linear measure is used here as a basic measure of memory capacity.
 More sophisticated measures are unnecessary to identify the differences in the following tasks.

-In Fig.~\ref{fig: metrics}, just the results for the NARMA-30 task are given.
-The results for all tasks and sizes are provided in Fig.~\ref{fig: all KR and MC}.
-From these results, it is possible to determine the difference in dynamics required for each task.
+Fig.~\ref{fig: all KR and MC} shows values of these KR and MC measures for the top 20 material reservoirs discovered in each of the previous experiments.

 The laser task requires very little memory, and is mainly driven by non-linear dynamics.
-The normalised KR of 0.5 is relatively high when taking into account that many of the magnetic materials observable states are highly correlated, e.g., from the x and y dimension of the spins.
+The normalised KR of 0.5 is relatively high when taking into account that many of the magnetic material's observable states are highly correlated, e.g., from the x and y dimension of the spins.

-The NARMA-10 task features more linear tendencies.
-We see memory capacity clusters around the value of 10, relating of course to the 10 time-step time-lag present in the system being modelled.
-Irrespective of size, the same characteristic dynamics have converged during evolutionary selection, and all materials are able to exhibit the same dynamics.
+The NARMA-10 task is less non-linear, but requires more memory.
+Memory capacity clusters around the value of 10, needed for the 10-step time-lag in the system being modelled.
+Irrespective of size, the same characteristic dynamics have converged during evolution and all materials are able to exhibit the same dynamics.

-The NARMA-30 task requires a notable increase in memory capacity.
-At the smallest size, no material meets the necessary criteria (\(MC=30\)) to perform well at the task, however Co and Ni attempt to maximise their MC.
-Fe struggles to exhibit any memory.
-As size increases, Co and Ni gradually reach \(MC=30\) and this is reflected in their performance.
-The MC of Fe also increases but at a slower rate proportional to size.
+The NARMA-30 task involves the need for a larger memory capacity still.
+At the smallest size (49 nodes, with a theoretical upper limit of MC = 49), no material meets the value necessary to perform well at the task (MC = 30); Co and Ni do manage MCs in the high twenties in some cases, yet Fe struggles to exhibit any memory at all, despite having managed larger values in the other tasks.
+As size increases, Co and Ni gradually reach \(MC=30\), and this is reflected in their improved performance.
+The MC of Fe also increases, but at a slower rate proportional to size.
+This suggests that some property of Fe is less conducive to increasing the MC of the system.